Out of Africa: Background

 The Blixens’ marriage started well – Karen and Bror went on hunting safaris which Karen later remembered as paradisiacal.
 But it was not ultimately successful: Bror, a talented hunter and a well liked companion, was an unfaithful husband and a poor businessman who squandered much of the money to be invested in the farm.
 In 1921 the couple separated, and in 1925 they were divorced; Karen took over the management of the farm on her own.

 She was well suited to the work – fiercely independent and capable, she loved the land and liked her native workers.
 But the climate and soil of her particular tract were not ideal for coffee-raising; the farm endured several unexpected dry years with low yields as well as a pestilence of grasshoppers one season - and the falling market price of coffee was no help.
 The farm sank further and further into debt until, in 1931, the family corporation forced her to sell it.
-The buyer, Remi Martin, who planned to carve it into residential plots, offered to allow Blixen to stay in the house.
-She declined, and returned to Denmark.
+The buyer, Remi Martin, who planned to carve it into residential plots, offered Blixen to stay in the house, but she declined, and returned to Denmark.